appclacks/mirabelle/site/mirabelle/content/howto/stream/_index.md

 Streams can also be created dynamically using [the API](/howto/dynamic-streams/).

-Mirabelle supports hot reload on a SIGKILL.
+Mirabelle supports hot reload on a SIGHUP.
 On a reload, only streams which had their configurations modified will be reloaded.
 Streams created using the API will be unchanged.

 ### Include streams snippets in the main configuration, profiles and variables